-1. Hypothesis: In the area of higher the canopy density, the soil Hint: I expect "In the area of higher the canopy fertility will be lower / higher . density, the soil fertility will be lower / higher ."
+1. Hypothesis: The higher the canopy density, the lower / higher Hint: I expect "The higher the canopy density, the the soil fertility. lower / higher the soil fertility."
 The result is consistent / inconsistent with my hypothesis.
 Which location has the highest soil fertility?
 Why?
 Factors: nutrient cycling (Fig 1a)/ time/ weather/ feature of sampling plot/ sampling location/ human factor.
 What field evidence are there?
 What is/are the dominant factors affecting soil fertility?
-2. Hypothesis: In the area of higher the canopy density, the soil Hint: I expect "In the area of higher the canopy moisture will be lower / higher . density, the soil moisture will be lower / higher ."
-The result is consistent / inconsistent with my hypothesis.
+2. Hypothesis: The higher the canopy density, the lower / higher Hint: I expect "The higher the canopy density, the lower / higher the soil moisture."
+The result is the soil moisture. consistent / inconsistent with my hypothesis.
 Which location has the highest soil moisture?
 Why?
 Factors: water cycle (Fig 1b)/ time/ weather/ feature of sampling plot/ sampling location/ human factor.
 What field evidence are there?
 What is/are the dominant factors affecting soil moisture?

-3. Hypothesis: The higher the light intensity, the lower / higher Hint: I expect "The higher the light intensity, the the undergrowth cover. lower / higher the undergrowth cover."
-The result is consistent / inconsistent with my hypothesis.
+3. Hypothesis: The higher the light intensity, the lower / higher Hint: I expect "The higher the light intensity, the lower / higher the undergrowth cover."
+The result is the undergrowth cover. consistent / inconsistent with my hypothesis.
 Do the undergrowth cover similar in your sampling plot?
 Factors: time/ weather/ feature of sampling plot/ sampling location/ human factor.
 What field evidence are there?
 What is/are the dominant factors affecting undergrowth cover?

-4. Refer to the data collected (p.12, 22-23), how similar are the studied woodland and TRF?
+4. Refer to the data collected (p.10, 19-20), how similar are the studied woodland and TRF?
 Why?

 Hint: Relevant to climate and environment?
 Do the woodland structure and characteristics of woody plant reflect their similarities?
-Is the weather condition similar to TRF?